stem-piano/sensor-systems/qps/4x-QRE1113GR/README.md

 The board on the left, on the thinner extrusion is identical to the others.
-The assembly is slightly different in that the jumper connector will be mounted on the other side of the board.
+The assembly is slightly different in that the jumper connector will be mounted on the other side of the board (or it can be installed 90-degrees, see pictures in the assembly instructions linked below).
 That, and the thinner extrusion make it a "key sensor" board.
 It will need to be flipped upside down for the purpose, and lowered under the keys which are not shown in this image.
 All keys will have them (also the keys not damped on a piano: note off is still needed for MIDI even if it might be ignored by the virtual instrument for